Team Invitations

 The key property of sigchain invitations is that the sigchain server (run by krypt.co) is NOT able to create or accept invitations to the team.

-To create an invitation, an admin
+To create an invitation, an admin posts a block with an Invite operation:

 enum Operation {